SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/efiling/case_search.md

 ![A screenshot of the "case search results" page.
 At the top it says "We found 25 cases.
 Here are 1 to 8:", with a "next" button below it.
 There is a bulleted list showing 8 cases involving John Smith and various other parties.](case_search_results.png)

-If you select the John Smith vs. Bob Doe case, you then see the last page we created; `show_all_info`.
+If you select the John Smith vs. Bob Doe case, you then see the last page in the interview YAML; `show_all_info`.
 This page shows all of the information that you, the interview author, can use from the `case_search.found_case`, the variable for the found case.
 The `details` and `case_details` attributes aren't stable APIs, but you might find the following attributes useful: